 If repetitive, intrusive thoughts or behaviors disrupt your life, you may be part of the 2% of Americans who live with obsessive-compulsive disorder (OCD).
-At Progressive Behavioral Health, PLLC, in Friendswood, Texas, the team of expert psychiatrists and clinical providers diagnoses OCD and provides customized treatments to help you regain control of your life.
+At Progressive Behavioral Health, PLLC, in Friendswood, Katy, and Round Rock, Texas, the team of expert psychiatrists and clinical providers diagnoses OCD and provides customized treatments to help you regain control of your life.
 Call Progressive Behavioral Health today or make an appointment online.

 Plenty of people have private mantras or rituals that they practice during the day.
 For example, you may check your pockets or bag for your phone, wallet, and keys before you leave the house.
 Or at times of stress, you may repeat to yourself, “this, too, will pass.”

 However, if your repeated thoughts and actions are unwanted and intrude on your regular activities, you may have OCD.
 OCD is a type of anxiety disorder in which intrusive thoughts and fears lead to irrational and uncontrollable urges to complete specific mental or physical actions.

 Obsessions are repeated intrusive thoughts or impulses.
 Obsessions are usually distressing and cause feelings of anxiety, fear, and disgust.
 You may even realize that your obsessions are unreasonable or excessive, but be unable to settle them with reason.
 Some common obsessions include germs, cleanliness, violence or danger, or religious or sexual preoccupation.